 After a six-hour ER visit with an IV for fluids, ultrasounds, heart x-rays and the works, my daughter and I were taken by ambulance to the nearest Children’s Hospital.

 The Symptoms of MIS-C

-The timeline added up with my daughters MIS-C symptoms.
+The timeline and symptoms added up.
 Selah was diagnosed with MIS-C (Multisystem Inflammatory Syndrome in Children).